 Backend Web developer.
 Technologies: Python, Django, PostgreSQL, Linux, Mercurial.

-- Design and implementation of several WEB-oriented systems using Perl, PHP, .NET, Java and MySQL with PostgreSQL as DB backend.
+Main technologies used: Perl, PHP, .NET, Java and MySQL with PostgreSQL.
 OS: Linux (mostly) / Windows

 Keras-transformer is a library implementing nuts and bolts for building (Universal) Transformer models using Keras.
 It allows you to assemble a multi-step Transformer model in a flexible way.